WICG/first-party-sets/README.md

 Given this reality, we need to add a registrable domain constraint to the design above such that each registrable domain may live in one and only one first-party set.

-For completeness, an alternative approach would list registrable domains in the `first-party-set` member rather than origins (e.g. `[ 'a.example', 'b.example', 'c.example' ]`), and allowing the assertion provided by the apex of a given registrable domain to apply to each origin it represents.
+For completeness, an alternative approach would list registrable domains in the `first_party_set` member rather than origins (e.g. `[ 'a.example', 'b.example', 'c.example' ]`), and allowing the assertion provided by the apex of a given registrable domain to apply to each origin it represents.
 That's certainly possible, but I don't prefer it, given the philosophical standpoint noted above.